New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 To get started, use the Natwest Interest Only Mortgage calculator which takes into account factors like current loans, house value, location and more when calculating how much a customer could potentially borrow through this service.
 It’s also worth noting that this product has no hidden extra fees or charges – what you see is what you get!

-If you’re nearing retirement age, equity release could help improve your quality of life—not only by providing access to funds but also by reducing monthly mortgage payments if desired.
+If you’re nearing retirement age, equity release could help improve your quality of life by providing access to funds and reducing monthly mortgage payments if desired.

 It’s also important to remember that any form of additional finance released through equity release plans may affect entitlement to means-tested benefits, so please bear this in mind before committing yourself financially.
 The Financial Ombudsman Service should be able to offer assistance in this area as well if needed, as should other personal loans companies who deal solely with the retirement sector.